Zachary-Reyna89/Zachary.Reyna89/README.md

 ## Objective

-My name is Zachary Reyna, and I am a cybersecurity professional and finance graduate with a passion for solving complex problems and continuously learning.
-This repository showcases my technical projects, hands-on practice, and innovative solutions, reflecting my journey in the cybersecurity and financial sectors.
+My name is Zachary Reyna, and I am an entry-level cloud and full stack engineer with a background in cybersecurity and IT support.
+I specialize in building and deploying real-world solutions using AWS, Linux, and modern web technologies.

+This repository showcases hands-on projects where I have deployed EC2 web servers, hosted static websites using S3, and implemented IAM-based access control following least privilege principles.
+Through these projects, I’ve gained practical experience in cloud infrastructure, networking, system configuration, and troubleshooting.

-I hold a Cybersecurity Analytics certificate from the University of Texas at Dallas powered by Fullstack Academy, where I gained expertise in penetration testing, Linux, Python scripting, networking, and cybersecurity frameworks.
-I also earned a BBA in Finance from the University of Houston’s C.T.
-Bauer College of Business, providing me with a strong foundation in financial analysis, strategic planning, and leadership.
+I hold a Cybersecurity Analytics certificate from the University of Texas at Dallas (Fullstack Academy) and a BBA in Finance from the University of Houston.
+I am also CompTIA Security+ certified, giving me a strong foundation in security, networking, and system design.

-My professional experience spans multiple roles, including my current position as a Penetration Tester (Journeyman) at Secure Evolution.
-I have honed my skills in network enumeration, lateral movement strategies, and security testing while assisting in developing playbooks and improving operational security processes.
-During my time as a Cybersecurity Intern, I observed how to automate reconnaissance tasks, deploy practice environments, and explored Active Directory attack techniques.
-Before transitioning into cybersecurity, I worked as a Financial Renewables Coordinator at Duke Energy, where I managed high-voltage maintenance programs, implemented secure networks, and streamlined procurement processes.

-In addition to my professional accomplishments, I am certified in CompTIA Security+ and am pursuing further advanced certifications, such as the CREST Practitioner Security Analyst and Attacking Active Directory with Linux.
+My professional background includes IT support and systems troubleshooting, where I resolved technical issues, managed user access, and supported business-critical applications.
+I bring a problem-solving mindset and a focus on building scalable, secure systems.

+I am actively seeking opportunities where I can contribute to building, deploying, and improving cloud-based applications while continuing to grow as an engineer.

 ## Projects